MicrosoftDocs/winui-api/index.md

 ## -description

-The Windows UI Library (WinUI) is a native user experience (UX) framework for both Windows Desktop and Universal Windows Platform (UWP) applications.
+This section provides detailed API reference information for the Windows UI Library (WinUI) APIs that ship as **WinUI 3** and **WinUI 2**.

-There are two versions of WinUI that ship as NuGet packages: **WinUI 2** and **WinUI 3**.
-See the [Windows UI Library overview](/windows/apps/winui/) for more details on both.
+> [!Important]

-The namespaces and APIs documented here are valid for both versions.
+> Select the WinUI version from the drop down above the TOC.
+The default is the most recent version that supports the selected API.

 :::row:::
     :::column:::